-If you’re having a medical emergency, you should call 911 or go to the nearest emergency room.
+If you’re having a medical emergency, call 911 or go to the nearest emergency room.

-During this coronavirus (COVID-19) outbreak, the safest way to find out what medical care you may need is by phone or video while staying at home.
+During the COVID-19 pandemic, the safest way to find out what medical care you may need is by phone or video while staying at home.
 This is called “telehealth.”

-- If you need treatment for symptoms of other medical conditions or for follow-up care to treat ongoing conditions.
+- Treatment for symptoms of other medical conditions or for follow-up care to treat ongoing conditions.

-- If you need treatment for a mental health or substance use issue, or are experiencing an emotional crisis or stress.
-Mental health and substance use hotlines, crisis lines, and other emotional support via phone are also available to you, as well as options through county programs, Medi-Cal, and private health insurance.
+- Treatment for a mental health or substance use issue, or are experiencing an emotional crisis or stress.
+Mental health and substance use hotlines, crisis lines, and other emotional support via phone are also available, as well as options through county programs, Medi-Cal, and private health insurance.

 How to get telehealth